loic-lescoat/pi-monorepo/blog/hugo/content/posts/wlan_t0_eth0.md

 date = '2024-10-20T23:26:02+01:00'
 draft = false
-title = 'Raspberry Pi + Ubuntu: Disable Wi-Fi and Enable Ethernet'
+title = 'Raspberry Pi + Ubuntu: Disable Wi-Fi and Enable Ethernet' summary = "Ensure you use only ethernet, which is more robust than wifi"
 +++

 # Steps